fastrepl/canary/js/apps/docs/contents/docs/integrations/docusaurus.md

 ### Basic

 You can change colors and pagefind ranking by adding the following configuration.
+All options are optional.

 ::: code-group